-As awkward as it is for me to write this post, I’m going to try to give my opinion on relationships and marriage from a metaphysics angle so that it gives everyone something to think about, or at least some assurance when it comes to matters of the heart – at least from a metaphysics standpoint.
+As awkward as it is for me to write this post, I’m going to try to give my opinion on relationships and marriage from a metaphysics angle so that it gives everyone something to think about, or at least some assurance when it comes to matters of the heart.
 I don’t want anyone to start thinking I am some relationship guru or see me as a licensed professional who is trained to give relationship advice.
-Whatever I share here is really just my personal opinion and some of the lessons I’ve learned over the course of my life, and of course, my explanation on how Chinese metaphysics comes into the picture and how things manifest in real life.
+Whatever I share here is really just my personal opinion and some of the lessons I’ve learned over the course of my life, and of course, my explanation on how Chinese metaphysics comes into the picture and manifests in real life.
 Do not take this as advice that you have to follow and just take it as another perspective to consider.

 Having a partner is something any human being yearns for, and we all have that innate desire to be loved and wanted.
 This was something that I learned at a very young age – not because I had an abundance of warmth and love, but rather because I had the absolute lack of it.
-I’ve blogged about my past enough times now so I won’t repeat it – the new readers can go dig out the old posts or head to my FAQ page to find out.
+I’ve blogged about my past enough times now so I won’t repeat it.

 What I’m trying to say here is that I can relate to a lot of my clients and readers are going through as I’ve probably gone through what everyone else has.
 That empty feeling of feeling like no one loves you; that fear of being alone; or that insecurity and self-doubt borne from past experiences and hurt.
 It’ a horrible feeling I know, and I’m sure everyone has felt like that at some point in their lives.

 This post will be a mix of the technicals and the philosophical as always.
 It would be extremely boring and meaningless if I were to just explain things from a technical perspective, and frankly, that’s something you can find on other websites.
-Spouse Element, Marriage Sector and what not – I don’t think anyone is interested to know the mechanics behind it, or rather, those aren’t truly the answers people are looking for.
+Spouse Element, Marriage Sector, Day Branches and what not.
+I don’t think anyone is interested to know the mechanics behind it, or rather, those aren’t truly the answers people are looking for.
 The real question is always “when will I find the love of my life and will my marriage be happy”?

 Everyone should know by now I like to explain things philosophically and I make it a point to do so because it’s important to understand the deeper meaning of things, especially when it comes to an esoteric field like metaphysics.
 Understanding the philosophical aspect of metaphysics will definitely help you better apply metaphysics in your life as well.
 Do follow me closely and bear with my wordy post (as always), and if anything is unclear, please don’t be afraid to reach out and let me know.